egonolieux/personal-conventions/languages/c-sharp.md

 # C# conventions

-TODO: Rework.

 - Always use C#-style comment blocks.
 - Use lambda expressions for method and property bodies if possible.
-- No namespace references should be used in-code (use `using` instead), unless there is a conflict.
+- No namespace references must be used in-code (use `using` instead), unless there is a conflict.
-- Named arguments should be used if the meaning of the passed value is unclear or ambiguous.
+- Named arguments must be used if the meaning of the passed value is unclear or ambiguous.
-- Generic constraints should be put on a separate line with indentation.
+- Put generic constraints on a separate line with indentation.
-- The call to base (or this) constructors should be put on a separate line with indentation.
+- Put calls to `base` (or `this`) constructors on a separate line with indentation.
 - Accept the most general type possible and return the most specific type possible.
-- The API should not expose specific implementations if an interface is available, unless private.
+- The API cannot expose specific implementations if an interface is available, unless private.
-- Error/exception messages should be written in the past tense, unless it describes a failed precondition or similar (present tense).
+- Error/exception messages must be written in the past tense, unless it describes a failed precondition or similar (present tense).
 - Prefer making a safe copy of readonly collections when passed as an argument to a class.
 This prevents mutations to the collection from the side of the caller.
 Optional for records.

 ## Coding standards

 In general, follow the official C# language conventions: <https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions>.
-C# related issues are checked by StyleCop at build-time.
-Below is a summary of general rules and rules that are not covered by StyleCop that you should aim to follow.
-In case of uncertainty, you can look at the existing code for guidance.

 ### Best practices

 - Avoid throwing exceptions from getters (unless the argument is invalid).
-- Methods that do not reference instance members (`this`) should be declared as `static` (pure function).
+- Methods that do not reference instance members (`this`) must be declared as `static` (pure function).

 ### Structure

-- Class members should be ordered by their type: constants, static readonly fields, readonly fields, fields, static constructor, constructors, events, properties and methods.
-A blank line should be used between members.
+- Class members must be ordered by their type: constants, static readonly fields, readonly fields, fields, static constructor, constructors, events, properties and methods.
+A blank line must be used between members.
 Constants, static readonly fields, readonly fields and fields can be declared without using blank lines, unless one or more members of the same type span multiple lines.

     ```cs
     public const int Age = 25;